Octopengi/Remote/README.md

 ## How it goin?
 - Day 1: We *pulled* through
-- Day 2: Comming Up :O
+- Day 2: Making teams! :O
 - Day 3: **???????**